Kotlin/kotlinx-kover/kover-maven-plugin/docs/index.md

 ## Current limitations
 - only instrumentation of tests in `test` goal is supported; `it-tests` tests are not supported yet
-- if several Kover JVM agents are specified when running the tests, then only the first one will work
+- if several Kover JVM agents are specified when running the tests, then only the first one will work.
+This situation may happen when the plugin is used during `site` lifecycle (see in examples below), so use such a setup with caution.
 - simultaneous use of several instrumentation agents can lead to unpredictable consequences and unstable operation

 ## Quickstart